2008-2014 Excerpts From The Press – SP statements.

 “You can be a person who just works and minds their own business in Victoria, yet through a VERY BRIEF NETWORK of friends, you could be absolutely CONNECTED to people that are involved in VERY BAD THINGS,” Horsley said.

-**(Lindsay was briefly connected to Matt’s circle of friends.
-One of her best friends was in a relationship with a person who had a history of violence against women and was also involved in the criminal element)**
+**( One of Lindsay’s best friends, RG was in a relationship with Ovidio (Vid) who had a history of violence against women and was also involved in the Calgary drug organization.
+It has been alleged that Vid despised Lindsay)**

 “This is completely different [than other homicides] in the sense that we have people who have been SENT or HIRED to set up the victim — to go to the house and commit the murder,” he said.
 This makes the investigation extremely complicated, Horsley said, in that the killers might have come from OUTSIDE Greater Victoria.
 Buziak was lured to the home by a man and a woman who said they were interested in viewing the million-dollar property at 1702 De Sousa Pl. in Gordon Head.
 A woman used a cell phone, purchased exclusively for the crime, to call Buziak.
 The victim was asked to show the house at 5:30 p.m., even though she wasn’t the listing agent.
 Buziak grew nervous when a man called back to say he’d meet her alone, but she went anyway, asking boyfriend Jason Zailo to check up on her.